klaudiosinani/signale/readme.md

 - Type: `String`

 The color of the label, can be any of the foreground colors supported by [chalk](https://github.com/chalk/chalk#colors).

+##### `logLevel`

+- Type: `String`
+- Type: `'info'`

+The log level corresponding to the logger.
+Messages originating from the logger are displayed only if the log level is greater or equal to the above described general logging level `logLevel` of the `Signale` instance.

 ### Scoped Loggers